JPratama7/scratches-docs/finance-pocket/README.md

     B ->> A: Return transaction list
 ```

-#### Summarize, analyze, and visualize transactions
+#### Summarize, analyze, and visualize periodic transactions
 > **_NOTE_**: This workflow processes transactions and categorizes them over time periods e.g weekly, monthly, and annually and only runs on the last period's time.

+> **_TODO_**: This workflow can be improved to support real-time updates and more sophisticated analytics.

 ```mermaid
 sequenceDiagram
     participant A as User